-Having worked with many of the Top Companies in the Seattle area, off and on for 25 years, I have seen thousands of resumes submitted for possible employment.
+Having worked with many of the Top Companies in the USA and throughout the Seattle/Tacoma area, off and on for 25 years, I have seen thousands of resumes submitted for possible employment.
 Unfortunately, most of them submitted do not do ‘justice’ to the individual(s) applying.

 I have been contracted over the years to do the recruiting for many Companies and I can tell you what it takes to get you in the door, and exactly what the Employers are looking for.
 I have also written literally thousands of Job Descriptions and researched hundreds of position Salaries over the years for numerous Companies/Employers which allows me to assist those who may be seeking employment to detail their skills in a format that gets them noticed above others.